Companial/CompanialCop/README.md

 ## Contribution

-If you have any rule on mind that would be nice to be covered, **please start a new [discussion](https://github.com/StefanMaron/BusinessCentral.LinterCop/discussions)!** then we can maybe sharpen the rule a bit if necessary.
-This way we can build value for all of us.
-If you want to write the rule yourself you can of course also submit a pull request ;)
+If you have any rule on mind that would be nice to be covered or you found a bug in existing rule, **please create new Backlog Item or Bug in the [Backlog](https://dev.azure.com/1cfnav/INTERNAL-BC%20tools/_backlogs/backlog/INTERNAL-BC%20tools%20Team/Features/)** and link it with BC CodeCop Analyzer feature.

+Of course you want to create the rule yourself you can also submit a pull request ;)

 ## How to use